rouvenjahnke/study-analytics/README.md

 - **Pomodoro Timer**: Built-in timer with customizable work and break intervals
 - **Stopwatch Mode**: Track study time without predefined intervals
+- **Recurring Sessions**: Set daily or weekly time goals for different categories of study
 - **Session Tracking**: Record details about your study sessions including category, difficulty, and notes
 - **Distraction Management**: Easily record and analyze what distracts you during study sessions
 - **Line Notes**: Add contextual notes to specific lines in your notes while studying
 - **Daily Summaries**: Generate comprehensive reports of your daily study activity
+- **Weekly Summaries**: Get an overview of your entire week's study patterns and achievements
 - **Modified Files Tracking**: Automatically track which files you modify during study sessions
 - **Task Completion Tracking**: Record completed tasks during your sessions
 - **Reflection System**: Add reflections during or after study sessions to improve your process
+- **Compact Design**: Toggle a space-efficient interface ideal for smaller screens

+## What's New in 1.1.0

+- **Consolidated Storage**: All session data is now stored in a single JSON file, improving performance and reliability
+- **Recurring Sessions Improvements**: Fixed goal time tracking and interface updates for recurring session goals
+- **Compact Design Mode**: New space-efficient interface option that reduces UI elements size while maintaining functionality
+- **Button Label Optimization**: Streamlined button labels in compact mode for better space utilization

 ## Installation